What "I'm Not Ready for a Relationship Right Now" Actually Means

 If you want a read on your specific case, paste the last 5 messages into the tool below.
 You'll get back which of the three versions you're probably in, what's likely to happen in the next 4 weeks, and what response actually serves you instead of him.

 The question worth asking isn't whether he'll get ready.
-(He might.
+He might.
 He probably won't on a timeline that helps you.
-The percentage of men who say this and then become available for a real relationship with the same woman six months later is small enough that planning around it isn't a strategy.)
+In my experience, on both sides of this conversation, the share of men who send this text and then actually become available for a real relationship with the same woman six months later is small enough that planning around it isn't a strategy.

 The real question is whether the version of this you're being offered -- the access without the future, the closeness without the commitment, the relationship without the relationship -- is what you actually want.
 If you read that and felt your stomach tighten, that's the answer.
 If you read it and felt relief, that's also an answer.
 Either one is worth knowing before you draft the reply.